 Providing and Seeking Feedback

 Supervisors should be giving their team members regular and timely feedback as well as seeking feedback about how they can become better managers for the team.
 A good way to do this is to have regular 1-1 meetings with team members.
-This gives managers an opportunity to provide feedback on a consistent basis.
+This gives managers an opportunity to give and receive feedback on a consistent basis.

 Great managers consistently seek feedback for themselves from their supervisors, colleagues, and team members.
 This type of information can enable managers to work more effectively with everyone, even team members under their supervision.
 Successful managers recognize that flexing their managerial styles to promote the best performance from individual team members may be necessary as a "one-size-fits-all" mentality typically produces average results at best.